 Thorpe also mentioned there are community partners contributing funds to the project.

-Ed Poli, treasurer of Rotary Club of Nanaimo North, confirmed in a phone interview Wednesday, June 9, the club and the Long Lake Flat Water Training Centre Society have each committed a minimum $100,000 over the coming five years to creating the new paddling centre and that the club and society would seek other avenues for grants and other funding sources once the project is underway.
+Ed Poli, treasurer of Rotary Club of Nanaimo North, confirmed in a phone interview that the club and the Long Lake Flat Water Training Centre Society have each committed a minimum of $100,000 over the coming five years to creating the new paddling centre and that the club and society would seek other funding sources once the project is underway.

 “There are places we can go to seek grants and support … You can’t do that unless you have a definite project that’s happening,” Poli said.